DOE Report Citing 4.2 Percent Clean Energy Job Growth Draws Praise, Skepticism

 Workers stand on the platform of a fracking rig in the Permian Basin oil field in Midland, Texas, on Jan.
 21, 2016.
 Spencer Platt/Getty Images

-The 2023 report includes two new classifications—“unionization rate,” or union jobs compared to overall jobs, and clean energy infrastructure employment.
+The 2023 report includes two new classifications: “unionization rate,” or union jobs compared with overall jobs, and clean energy infrastructure employment.

-The report found 12.4 percent of 2023 added positions—most in construction and utilities—were union jobs, surpassing the overall 11-percent “unionization rate” across the sector.
+The report found that 12.4 percent of positions added in 2023—most in construction and utilities—were union jobs, surpassing the overall 11 percent “unionization rate” across the sector.

-“With union density in clean energy at record highs, it’s clear we can create good jobs and advance a cleaner economy at the same time,” AFL-CIO President Liz Shuler said in the DOE press release.
+“With union density in clean energy at record highs, it’s clear we can create good jobs and advance a cleaner economy at the same time,” AFL-CIO President Liz Shuler said in the DOE statement.

 In terms of clean energy, California’s 545,207 jobs are the most in any state.
 Texas (261,934), New York (177,202), Florida (172,115), and Illinois (130,473) round out the top five, the USEER reported.